Are you holding your breath when your pet greets you every evening? This could be a sign your pet is in need of dental care.

 Although this scenario sounds rather drastic, periodontal disease affects more than half of pets over the age of 4 years, making it one of the most common problems we encounter.
 Dogs and cats are remarkable as they will generally continue to eat well even if they experience severe dental disease and pain.

 Another common dental issue is resorptive lesions in cats, which is similar to cavities in people and can be very painful because of exposure of the sensitive inner part of the tooth.

 Dentistry for pets is a very common, routine procedure.
 All dentistry is completed under anaesthetic.
 We perform multiple dentals every day on all kinds of pets, including exotic animals.

 Generally, a dental includes scaling the teeth to remove the tartar and plaque (we do this with an ultrasonic scaler much like our dentists use on us!) and then we polish the teeth to make them nice & shiny.
 However, not all pets are so lucky - if left too long, often they will need one or more teeth removed.
 During dental procedures we are able to utilise our dental x-rays to get a good understanding of what is happening with the roots of the teeth & then create a customised plan from this point, for each individual patient.

 To avoid dental disease there are a number of strategies that can be helpful:

-Some breeds are more susceptible to developing dental issues & it's a good idea to discuss with a vet your options for keeping those teeth shiny white!
+Some breeds are more susceptible to developing dental issues and it's a good idea to discuss with a vet your options for keeping those teeth shiny white.

 If your pet’s mouth is smelly, or if they struggle to eat their kibble, or if you have any concerns at all about their oral hygiene, then come in for a check-up with our vets.
 We promise more yummy treats than our human dentists!